“How can I pinpoint when I’m ovulating?” Something that patients ask us all the time here at the Yinova Center. And this is what we tell them:

 To find out more about why this is, check out my book Making Babies: A Proven 3-Month Program for Maximum Fertility.
 I wrote it with a Reproductive Endocrinologist and it’s full of helpful fertility advice.

-- For a more in depth look at BBT charting check out this explanation on our YinOva center site.
+- Charting your Basal Body Temperature (for a more in-depth look at BBT charting check out this explanation.)

 - Monitoring your cervical mucus

 - Feeling for changes in the position of your cervix.

 But let’s focus on cervical mucus, shall we?

 It’s a subject that’s rarely discussed.
 Your doctor is no more likely to mention it than your best friend (despite the details you might get about their period).
 So most people know next to nothing about it nor the messages it carries about their fertility.

 Learning how to hear what your body is telling you is really quite simple.
 What you’re looking for is fertile cervical mucus— fluid that will be the most hospitable to sperm, helping them along their journey toward the egg.
 This article is about how to recognize it when you see (and feel) it, how to know when to expect it, and how best to take advantage of the opportunity it signals.

 As you are getting to know your body’s rhythms in more detail, you may want to jot down your observations in a log or diary for a few months to help you pinpoint your personal pattern.
 If you keep a BBT chart, that’s a great place to record any notes on cervical mucus as well.